 “Safeguarding” is the phrase we use to describe all the different ways we keep your children emotionally and physically safe.
 Nothing is more important to us.
 This includes things like risk assessing our trips, doing fire drills, making our entrance more secure, training first aiders, talking to children about how to keep themselves safe online, about what to do if they feel someone is being unkind or is bullying them or someone else.

 It also means that we have a legal duty regarding child protection to seek advice or report any concerns we have over children being neglected or hurt.
 This sometimes means talking to other agencies.
 When we do this our intention is always to protect your child.
 The advice we get – and we’ve recently all had child protection training – is to ‘think the unthinkable’ and that it is better to be safe than sorry.
 Usually we will bring concerns to you directly but there are times when we can’t do that and that can sometimes lead to families feeling upset.
 This is understandable but I hope parents will understand that we are always doing what we think is best for the child.

-We also offer annual e-safety talks to parents:
+We also give regular reminders and advice regarding e-safety to parents:

-E-safety is a growing issue and we are going to be raising the profile of this even more this year.
+E-safety continues to be a growing issue and we are going to be raising the profile of this even more this year.

-Safeguarding is a standing agenda item in our fortnightly phase meetings and our weekly teaching assistant meetings because we know that constant vigilance and re-visiting of key systems as well as regular opportunities to raise concerns are key to children being safe at school.
+Safeguarding is a regular item in our staff meetings because we know that constant vigilance and re-visiting of key systems as well as regular opportunities to raise concerns are key to children being safe at school.

 Staff are regularly trained in safeguarding, e.g. recently (2022) there has been a lot of training on contextual safeguarding.